ArashAh/version_control_workshop/part-1.md

    - **Authentication exits**
      - If authentication is previously done, the cloning takes place successfully, jump to step [9](#commitpushpull)
    - **Authentication does not exist**
-     - If the cloning did not take place and you get authentication error follow along.
+     - If the cloning did not take place and you get authentication error, proceed forward for different operating systems.
    - **For Linux and Mac:**
-     - If prompted, do not enter your username and password directly; you need to create a Personal Access Token (PAT).
+     - If prompted for GitHub username and password, do not enter your username and password directly; you need to create a Personal Access Token (PAT).

    - **For Windows:**
      - Follow the browser login prompt to authenticate your GitHub credentials for Git.
 If it fails, proceed with creating a PAT.